-The homepage of this website contains a fairly comprehensive and frequently updated record of my most recent work.
+The blog of this website contains a fairly comprehensive and semi-frequently updated record of my most recent work.
 Here is a selection of some of the pieces I’ve been proudest of working on over the last few years.
 In no particular order:

-Written for the Guardian’s long-read section, this piece follows a crime reporter in Karachi as he goes about his insanely dangerous daily life, delving into no-go zones and keeping up links with police and criminals.
+Written for the Guardian’s Long Read section, this piece follows a crime reporter in Karachi as he goes about his dangerous daily life, delving into no-go zones and keeping up links with police and criminals.

 This New Humanist cover feature examined the spate of brutal murders of atheists in Bangladesh.
 It was one of the first pieces in the British media to explore the root causes of this violence, and to speak to two survivors of similar attacks.
 In August 2015, a slightly shorter version appeared in the Guardian.

 In this article for Al Jazeera, I interviewed Somali women politicians, struggling against not only the dire security situation in the country but also against regressive social norms.
-I had planned to visit Somalia for this and other pieces, but unfortunately for security reasons the trip had to be cancelled, so I spoke to these impressive women in Kenya.
+I had planned to visit Somalia, but the trip was cancelled for security reasons, so I spoke to these impressive women in Kenya.